IvanAntsiferov/News-Feed-App/README.md

 Presentation layer is done a bit diffrent from classic MVP.
 There is [Model](https://github.com/IvanAntsiferov/News-Feed-App/blob/master/app/src/main/java/com/voltek/newsfeed/presentation/BaseModel.kt) class instance in Presenter, that holds current View state.
 Presenter does not send any commands to view, istead of this, it changes Model properties, and than View `render` changes.
 View input [events](https://github.com/IvanAntsiferov/News-Feed-App/blob/master/app/src/main/java/com/voltek/newsfeed/presentation/Event.kt) sent to presenter through `notify` method.

 Domain layer works much more like MVP + Clean Architecture approach.
-There is an interactors, thats represents use cases and repositories, thats works with data layer and mapping entities from `RAW` to `UI` versions.
+There is an useCases, thats represents use cases and repositories, thats works with data layer and mapping entities from `RAW` to `UI` versions.

 Data layer works directly with Android specific tools: network calls, DB queries and stuff like that.
 So domain layer knows nothing about Android SDK.